 Diabetic Emergencies When to Get Medical Help

-Today, American Diabetes Association Alert Day is a perfect day to learn about the types of diabetic emergencies and warning signs to go to the ER.
+This National Diabetes Month is the right time to learn about the types of diabetic emergencies and warning signs to go to the ER.
 Prestige ER is proud to join the American Diabetes Association and other organizations in educating our communities on diabetes, its potential complications, and what to do in case of a diabetic emergency.

 What is Diabetes?